anshulpatil007/Dev4chan/README.md

+Team Name: DEV4CHANGE
+...
-We ,made a website for chid awareness in gamefied mode,
+We made a website for child awareness in gamified mode.